How to Create Joint Probability Table in Excel (with Easy Steps)

 Joint Probability Table Excel

-Read More: How to Make a Probability Tree Diagram in Excel (3 Easy Methods)
+Read More: How to Calculate Probability in Excel

 Step 4: Different Probabilities Calculation from Joint Probability Table

-• For single condition, you can have the value from the probability table.
-In the following table, we can find the value of people who doesn’t play cricket with the following formula to have the value.
+• We can use the joint probability table to calculate the conditional probability.
+For a single condition, you can have the value from the probability table.
+In the following table, we can find the value of people who don’t play cricket with the following formula to have the value.

 =I13